 Michael Gibbons is Honorary Professorial Fellow in Science and Technology Policy Research with the University of Sussex.
 Former appointments include Director of the Science Policy Research Unit at Sussex University and Secretary General of the Association of Commonwealth Universities.
 Prior to these appointments he was Founding Director of the Programme of Policy Research in Engineering Science and Technology at the University of Manchester and Director of Research and Technology Transfer in that University.
 Dr. Gibbons has an active research interest in science and technology policy generally but has additionally carried out research in the process of technological innovation in industry and the evaluation of research.
 He is co-author with colleagues of two major books on the nature of contemporary science: New Modes of Knowledge Production and Re-thinking Science, which have arguably set the agenda for much current science policy debate.
 His work has been vigorously taken up by the South African authorities who have adopted the notion of Mode 2 research as a guiding concept during the current, and ongoing, transformation of the South African higher education system.
 From 2000 to 2003, he was a member of the UK Economic and Social Research Council and Chair of its Research Priorities Board.
 From 2004, he was Chair of the Board of Quest University, Canada’s first secular, private, not-for-profit university, based in Squamish, British Columbia.
 In 2004 he became a Member of the Order of the British Empire (MBE) for services to Higher Education and was awarded the Queen’s Jubilee Medal for excellence in research by the government of Canada.

 Greg Hammond has over 35 years of infectious disease experience in the areas of research, clinical care, public health policy and program development.
 He has served in many senior capacities and leadership roles at provincial and national levels.
 Dr. Hammond received his training at the universities of McGill, Alberta, Toronto and Manitoba, as well as at the Centres for Disease Control and Prevention in Atlanta, Georgia.
 He is a Professor in the Departments of Medical Microbiology and Medicine, University of Manitoba.
 Dr. Hammond has broad experience in public service including: Head, Virus Detection Unit, and Director, Cadham Provincial Public Health Laboratory, Manitoba.
 He was a member of the National Advisory Committee on Immunization (NACI).
 He has served as Director of Communicable Disease Control and Director of the Public Health Branch (Manitoba Health).
 He was a member of the WHO’s Technical Logistics Advisory Committee (TLAC) on immunization.
 He was the provincial co-chair of the National Immunization Strategy and subsequently the Canadian Immunization Committee.
 Dr. Hammond is a clinical consultant with the Section of Infectious Diseases, Department of Medicine, Health Sciences Centre and Grace General Hospital.
 Dr. Hammond is a board member and Chair of the Nominations Committee of the Pan Provincial Vaccine Enterprise (PREVENT), which works with three universities (British Columbia, Dalhousie, and Saskatchewan) to accelerate early candidate vaccine development.
-He is the Director of the Alliance Coordinating Office (ACO) of the Canadian HIV Vaccine Initiative (CHVI) in Winnipeg, 2011-2014.
+He was the Scientific Director of the Alliance Coordinating Office (ACO) of the Canadian HIV Vaccine Initiative (CHVI) in Winnipeg, 2011-2014.
 He is the Executive Director of the Manitoba Medical Services Foundation (MMSF) of the Manitoba Blue Cross, which provides research and educational grants to new health researchers in Manitoba.

 John Leggat was the Assistant Deputy Minister (Science & Technology) of the Department of National Defence and the Chief Executive Officer of Defence Research and Development Canada (DRDC).
 In this capacity, he led DRDC, which provides national leadership in defence science, and furnishes scientific advice and products to the Canadian Forces and the Department of National Defence.
 During his scientific career, Dr. Leggat has held a number of appointments in defence R&D. As Director General of DRDC’s Ottawa research centre from 1994-1997, he directed a program that addressed radar systems, electronic warfare, communications and space systems.
 From 1990 to 1994 he was responsible for the technology development program for the Department of National Defence.
 Prior to this appointment, he spent 14 years at the DRDC Atlantic research centre where he carried out and led research in the area of ship and submarine technology pertaining to noise reduction, hydromechanics, ship structures and materials.
 Dr. Leggat is a Past President of the International Council of Academies of Engineering and Technological Sciences.
 He is a Past President of the Canadian Academy of Engineering.
 He is a member of the Deputy Minister’s Science Advisory Board of the Department of Natural Resources.
 He is a past President of the Alumni Association of the Royal Military Colleges of Canada.